ScottVariano/Simple-Quiz/README.md

 [View the Demo](http://scottv.biz/quiz)

 ## Plugins Used
 This plugin was built using Advanced Custom Fields Pro.
-The code could be modified to be used with the standard version, but would just be a bit less flexible when setting up quizzes (due to lack of build-in repeater fields).
+The code could be modified to be used with the standard version, but would just be a bit less flexible when setting up quizzes (due to lack of built-in repeater fields).

 WordPress REST API (Version 2) and ACF to REST API (Version 2) were also used to check answers via AJAX.